zaunchat/old-client/README.md

 ## 🗺 Roadmap

-- TODO: add api for the roadmap
+- TODO: add api to the roadmap
 - [x] Using **Vite** for builds and development
 - [ ] Pages
   - [ ] Landing page